 "The Libertarians are not Republicans.
 Okay?
 I know a lot of them like to sign up as republicans and pass themselves off as Republicans.
 But they're not.
 Not even remotely."

 SECESSION FROM THE USA!
 This is not a joke.
 Four of our delegation’s members voted to support a bill for New Hampshire to secede from the United States!
 Here it is.
-One of its sponsors, the CHAIRMAN of our Delegation, keeps his hands at his side and his lips closed during the Pledge of Allegiance!
 Are these the people you want representing you?

 GUNSTOCK MOUNTAIN RESORT.
 The County Delegation is empowered to appoint and remove Gunstock Commissioners.
 They have used that power to declare war on the Gunstock Area Commission and on Gunstock’s outstanding management team.
 In the span of a few months, they used their appointment power to effectively dismantle the Gunstock Area Commission, which acts as Gunstock's Board of Directors.
 When they attempted and failed to hijack Gunstock Resort through legislation that would have given them control over Gunstock’s budget, they replaced four of the very commissioners who helped produce the best years in Gunstock history.